ORNL-QCI/xacc-projectq/README.md

-# xacc-rigetti
+# xacc-projectq
-Plugins to XACC to compile Quil and execute code on the Rigetti Forest API.
+Plugins to XACC to translate ProjectQ Qasm to XACC IR